 Maple Bluff’s yearly IMBD day include a combined celebration forIMBD + Arbor Day in April each spring.
 The annual event includes:

-May 7th 2016, the IMBD and Arbor Day was celebrated at Johnson Park.
+The IMBD and Arbor Day celebration is held at Maple Bluff Beach Park.
 The festivities included a “Birding Station” with numerous displays and hands on arts and crafts for kids and adults alike.
-Paul Noeldner supplied the materials for all to learn from and enjoy while Samantha Knutson and Veronica Uribe led the visitors thru the programing that included the opportunity to make your own feeding station for birds and squirrels.
+Paul Noeldner supplied the materials for all to learn from and other volunteers help families and kids thru the programing that includes the opportunity to make native prairie seed balls to take home. .

-Nearby there was a location selected for a sugar maple to be planted in celebration of Arbor Day.
-All in attendance helped with the preparation of the site and the planting as well as the grading and mulching that finished off the new home for this beautiful tree.
+The annual celebration includes a native tree planting in a nearby park or open space.
+All in attendance help with the preparation of the site and the planting as well as the grading and mulching that finished off the new home for this beautiful tree.

-Plans for the Maple Bluff 2017 IMBD event are currently under discussion and will be similar to the 2016 IMBD event.
-The Madison area FUN partner group coalition that includes Maple Bluff, has a small fund for nature education and plans to purchase a licensed copy of the recently released Hometown Habitat movie DBD for nature education classroom use.
-This documentary movie is based on Tallamy’s Bringing Nature Home and features successful implementations of establishing native habitat in urban areas around the nation, which can be emulated by communities like Maple Bluff and individuals in their yards.
-A sign-up class showing of Hometown Habitat may be featured at the Maple Bluff 2017 IMBD event or at another time during the year.
+The Madison area FUN partner group coalition that includes Maple Bluff presents a licensed copy of the Hometown Habitpat movie and leads an educational discussion.
+This documentary movie is based on Douglas Tallamy’s Bringing Nature Home initiative and features successful implementations of establishing native habitat in urban areas around the nation, which can be emulated by Maple Bluff and by individuals in their yards.

 Maple Bluff also continues to participate, support, and benefit in activities that benefit Bird City goals and birds and nature, as a Madison area Bird City partner in FUN – Friends of Urban Nature.
 Village families and kids join other area nature lovers on FUN partner group coordinated year-round weekly Sunday Bird and Nature Walks at Warner Park that directly borders Maple Bluff, and at nearby Cherokee Marsh, Turville Point, and the Lakeshore Preserve just across Lake Mendota.
 Some Maple Bluff Village kids attend nearby Sherman Middle School that co-sponsors weekly after-school Nature Club outings in Warner Park along with the UW Nelson Institute and other FUN Friends of Urban Nature partner groups.
 These and other FUN co-sponsored partner initiatives are help to develop, coordinate and implement more bird and nature recreation, nature education, natural health, and more natural areas and borders with native bird and wildlife friendly biodiverse habitat in all of our communities and neighborhoods.